bratxdy/GrowTakeHome/README.md

-Welcome!
-We’re glad you’re interested in joining the team at Grow Therapy!
-This is an iOS Swift assessment, and your submission should showcase your capabilities.
-The product requirements consist of a pseudo-realistic product scenario.
-Your goal is to build a working app to match the design spec.
-A successful project will present a working app end-to-end, demonstrate knowledge of iOS best practices, and utilize readable Swift code.
-As a growing startup, we often encounter decisions that require us to make trade offs between simplicity vs. complexity, architecting for today vs. laying foundation for the future.
-Imagine you are building this as a first version of many versions, for an app that’s intended to grow and change over time.
-How can you design this in a way that’s easily extendable for future requirements while keeping the level of complexity right-sized for the design today?
-This assessment calls for building a small app, sample code from another project, and an associated writeup.
-We politely ask you not to share your solutions online.
-We also ask you to spend no more than a few hours on this exercise.
-Good luck!

 # Product Spec
 ## Background
 On their mental health journey, Grow Therapy clients may receive from their provider a schedule